-The Google Forms addon lets you set up email notifications when someone submits your Google Form.
+The Google Forms addon lets you set up automatic email notifications when someone submits your Google Form.
 Internally, when a form is submitted, a trigger is invoked that uses the Gmail API to send email messages on your behalf.
-The trigger works in real time and the notifications are generated instantly.
+The trigger works in real time and the notifications are sent instantly.

 If you are not receiving email notifications, here are some troubleshooting tips.

 Check the Sent Items folder of your Gmail account.
 A copy of all email notifications is automatically saved in your Gmail mailbox.
 Also, check the Spam folder of the recipient’s mailbox.
 Sometimes an email may get marked as junk due to the message content.

 Free users can send up to 50 emails per day while premium Gmail users can send up to 400 email recipients.
 Google Apps for Work, G Suite and Google Apps for Education users can send up to 1500 email recipients with the premium edition.